-Dell recently released the XPS 15 2-in-1 laptop with Intel Kaby Lake-G chip.
-In fact, this laptop has been seen at this year’s CES exhibition, it has built-in 65W Kaby Lake-G processor, of which AMD Radeon Vega M GL core has 20 computing units and 1280 stream processors.
+Dell recently released the XPS 15 2-in-1 laptop with an Intel Kaby Lake-G chip.
+In fact, this laptop was seen at this year’s CES exhibition; it has a built-in 65W Kaby Lake-G processor, of which AMD Radeon Vega M GL core has 20 computing units and 1280 stream processors.

 Due to the huge heat generated by this chip, Dell currently only uses the processor on a 15.6-inch thin and light notebook to ensure its heat dissipation, and it is equipped with an extremely luxurious cooling module.